shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │   ├── RandomForestModel.py
+│   ├── figures         <- Saved EDA and model files
-│   │   └── train_model.py
 │   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+│   ├── models         <- Scripts to train models and then use trained models to make predictions │   │   └── RandomForestModel.py
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```